One Of The Biggest Mistakes Most Job Seekers Make

 Whenever I hear a response like that, I want to scream “STOP RIGHT THERE!”

-This is especially true of people who have been off the job market for awhile.
+This is especially true of people who have been off the job market for awhile or entering a new industry.
 By the time they get to me for career advice, they are nearly in a state of panic or desperation and are willing to take almost anything that comes their way.
 They want to “keep their options open.”
-While a degree of flexibility can be useful, managing a successful job search takes consistent, focused effort over time.
+While a degree of flexibility can be useful, managing a successful job search takes clarity and consistent, focused effort over time.

-In their view they’ve tried everything.
-Unfortunately, no matter how much effort they expend, which frankly usually isn’t that much, they will not likely have success.
+They’ve tried everything they know how to do.
+Unfortunately, no matter how much effort they expend, they will not likely have success.
 If they do happen to find a decent job, it’s totally by accident.

 The best way to launch a successful job search is to start with a good foundation.
 Take the time to define your job target, select the best tactics, and craft a solid action plan.
 With that foundation, you will have more confidence about your options and will shorten the time it takes to connect with the job of your dreams.

 Markell R. Morris is an international speaker, career counselor and job search coach based in Long Beach, CA. Her mission is to help frustrated career changers get excited about their life and career after loss and personal challenges.
 She has created career programs and resources that help her clients gain a sense of direction and hope, so they can go after their goals with confidence.
-Go here to get career advice to discover your meaningful career path- http://www.futures-in-motion.com.
+Download her free ebook, Create a Career You Love, to get career advice to discover your meaningful career path.

 REPRINT GUIDELINES: You may reprint these articles free of charge in your newsletter, magazine, or on your web site, provided that they are unedited, and that the copyright, bio slug, and contact information below appears with each article.
 Articles appearing on the web must provide a hyperlink to our website.
 Please provide us with a courtesy copy of the print or email issue containing the article, or the URL of any article posted to the web.
 All articles are written by Markell R. Morris, Futures in Motion, Inc.